faradele/nova-files-preview-field/README.md

     },
 ]
 ```

 Then run `composer update`

 ### Sample Usage - With external image urls
 In the nova resource class add the definition below into your `fields` or `fieldsForIndex` method.

-To display the attachments images for a record, generate an array that contains one item for each image to display.
-- `id` - This could easily be the images array index.
-It just needs to be unique per item in the array
-- `attachable_id` - This must be the same for all images that are related to the same parent.
-For instance, if the images to be shown are related to a trade with an id 17, then 17 must be the `attachable_id` value for every item in the array.
-- `path_url` - The full url to the image

 ```php
 use Faradele\Files\Files;